Samsung Galaxy Fold review

 - Two colors: Cosmos Black or Space Silver (Martian Green and Astro Blue have been axed)

 The Galaxy Fold US release date was Friday, September 27, five months and one day after its original April 26 launch date.
-While on hiatus, Samsung tweaked the hardware, but the price remained the same: very high.
+During this hiatus, Samsung tweaked the hardware, but the price remained the same: very high.

 The Fold costs $1,980 / £1,800 (€2,000), twice the price of an iPhone 11 Pro.
 You can buy it through Samsung, local stores like Best Buy, or exclusive carrier partners: EE in the UK and AT&T in the US (it's $66 a month for 30 months).
 Note: the UK has the 5G version, while the US is limited to 4G LTE.

-Samsung packs in its Samsung Galaxy Buds – that helps a little – and offers a Galaxy Premier Service 24/7 dedicated support service by phone, video chat, or in-person visit for the lifetime of the device.
-Then there's a limited one-year limited warranty, and a one-time $150 screen replacement fee if a wrecked display is your fault.
+Samsung packs in its Samsung Galaxy Buds, giving you a bit more for your money, and offers a Galaxy Premier Service 24/7 dedicated support service by phone, video chat, or in-person visit for the lifetime of the device.
+Then there's a one-year limited warranty, and a one-time $150 screen replacement fee if a wrecked display is your fault.

-Price is our biggest hangup.
-It's hard to justify such an expensive phone that, while supremely cool, clearly isn't time tested and feels awfully vulnerable.
-We're also kind of sad that Cosmos Black and Space Silver are the only two colors.
-Gone are the two other options from the initial launch lineup: Martian Green and Astro Blue.
+The price is our biggest hangup.
+It's hard to justify such an exorbitant price for a device that, while supremely cool, clearly isn't time-tested and feels awfully vulnerable.
+We're also kind of disappointed that Cosmos Black and Space Silver are the only two colors – gone are Martian Green and Astro Blue, the two other options from the initial launch lineup.

 Foldable design and durability